-DOU.UA polled 310 IT specialists of which half were employed by outsourcing service providers and one third - by product companies (see Fig. 1).
+DOU.UA polled 310 IT specialists of which half were employed by software development outsourcing service providers and one third - by product companies (see Fig. 1).

 When asked where it's easier to move to a new project in the case of idle time on the current project, almost 50% of participants pointed to outsourcing companies, while only 8% mentioned startups (see Fig. 2).
 It's interesting to note that the vast majority of Ukrainian geeks believe startups offer more interesting and exciting projects than other types of companies (see Fig. 3).Again, most of software developers polled - 43% - believe startups offer better opportunities to implement own innovative ideas (see Fig. 4).
 And almost 30% of Ukrainian developers think you can feel like you create something new and significant only when you work for a startup (see Fig. 5).